 PSJM is a team of creation, theory and management formed by Cynthia Viera (Las Palmas G.C., 1973) and Pablo San José (Mieres, 1969).
 PSJM present themselves as an «art brand», thus appropriating the procedures and strategies of advanced capitalism to subvert their symbolic structures.

-In the theoretical area, it is important to point out some of their latest publications: Fuego amigo.
-Dialéctica del arte político en el capitalismo total (CENDEAC, Murcia, 2015), Arte y procesos democráticos.
-Hacia una estética horizontal (TEA, Tenerife, 2017) or the article «Marcuse y el lema de la CIA» in Revista de Occidente (Madrid, 2016).
-Among their works of cultural management are curating, coordination and design of Arte y Participación Ciudadana (Las Palmas G.C., 2016), and the coordination and design of World is Work, curated by José María Durán (Kwadrat, Berlin, 2010).
-Their intense activity extends to didactics, where it is relevant their presence as guest professors at Washington State University or in the summer workshops PSJM•BerlinWorkshop at the Cervantes Institute in Berlin (2012-2015), being also the curators of the exhibitions with the installations created by the students.
+In the theoretical area, it is important to point out some of their latest publications: Arte y procesos democráticos (TEA, Tenerife, 2017) Fuego amigo (CENDEAC, Murcia, 2015), and the article «Marcuse y el lema de la CIA» in Revista de Occidente (Madrid, 2016).
+Among their works of cultural management are curatorial, coordination and design of: It´s Personal (Gabinete Literario, Las Palmas GC, 2019), Biotopias (Gabinete Literario, Las Palmas GC, 2018), Arte y Participación Ciudadana (Las Palmas GC, 2016) and the coordination and design of World is Work, curated by José María Durán (Kwadrat, Berlin, 2010).
+Their intense activity extends to didactics, where it is relevant their presence as guest professors at Washington State University or in the summer workshops PSJM•Workshop at the Cervantes Institute in Berlin (2012-2015) and Gabinete Literario of Las Palmas GC (2018-2019).